-Policy Q14 Development in gardens and on backland sites previously developed rear land with no street frontage
+Policy Q14 Development in gardens and on backland sites amenity spaces

-- a) The council does not consider gardens to be potential development sites and will resist proposals for development in gardens (or land most recently used as gardens) which would result in the loss of biodiversity, loss of trees of value, soft landscaping/ permeable poor drainage, or cause unacceptable amenity impacts or openness, subject to the criteria set out in section (c) below. - b) Front gardens and prominent corner/side gardens are not considered appropriate for development.
-Where planning permission is required, car parking in front gardens these locations will not be permitted, other than in exceptional circumstances.
-In such cases, the proposal should demonstrate that: - i) there would be no harm to the visual amenity value; - ii) there would be no harm to residential outlook; - iii) an adequate boundary treatment can be maintained across the street frontage (without the need for outward opening gates); - iv) perimeter shrub planting is provided to act as a screen; - v) as much soft landscaping as possible is retained and the parking area surface is permeable; - vi) vehicular and pedestrian access and egress is safe and in accordance with current inclusive mobility guidance; - vii) the creation of a crossover would not result in the unacceptable loss of on-street parking spaces, result in more than one crossover at the property, be at odds with local distinctiveness or harm the character or appearance of a conservation area; and - viii) the parking space meets the minimum dimensions standards. - c) Development in rear gardens has the potential to erode the amenity value and habitat value of rear gardens generally.
-For these reasons new buildings New development in rear gardens will only be supported where: - i) if the host building is to be retained a significant proportion (no less than 70 per cent) of the existing rear garden is retained with the host building.
-If the host building is not being retained this 70 per cent requirement
+- a) The council does not consider gardens to be potential development sites and will resist proposals which would result in the loss of biodiversity, soft landscaping/permeable drainage or openness, subject to the criteria in section (c) below. - b) Front gardens and prominent corner/side gardens are not considered appropriate for development.
+Where planning permission is required, car parking in front gardens will not be permitted, other than in exceptional circumstances.
+In such cases, the proposal should demonstrate that: - (i) there would be no harm to the visual amenity value; - (ii) there would be no harm to residential outlook; - (iii) an adequate boundary treatment can be maintained across the street frontage (without the need for outward opening gates); - (iv) perimeter shrub planting is provided to act as a screen; - (v) as much soft landscaping as possible is retained and the parking area surface is permeable; - (vi) vehicular and pedestrian access and egress is safe and in accordance with current inclusive mobility guidance; - (vii) the creation of a crossover would not result in the unacceptable loss of on-street parking spaces, result in more than one crossover at the property, be at odds with local distinctiveness or harm the character or appearance of a conservation area; and - (viii) the parking space meets the minimum dimensions standards. - c) Development in rear gardens has the potential to erode the amenity value and habitat value of rear gardens generally.
+For these reasons new buildings will only be supported where: - (i) a significant proportion (no less than 70 per cent) of the existing garden is retained with the host building; - (ii) it is single storey and subordinate in form;

-- does not apply and each proposal will be judged on its merits against broader policy considerations; - ii) it is single storey and clearly subordinate in form to its surrounding context.
-Domestic curtilage structures such as garden sheds, garages and summer houses should not exceed one storey; - iii) it is set back at least 1m from all site boundaries (to allow for access for the maintenance of boundary enclosures, the maintenance of the garden structure and to provide gaps between buildings) unless site circumstances dictate otherwise; - iv) it is well designed with visually attractive materials (including its roof when viewed from adjoining properties) access arrangements to host building and new development meet relevant standards and cause no harm to amenity; and - v) there would be no adverse impact on visual amenity when considered cumulatively with other garden structures in the same block of gardens. - d) In addition to the requirements in (c) above, where the garden development affects a property converted to flats the retained garden must be of sufficient area to meet the requirements of Local Plan policy H5 (communal amenity space) which may mean that more than 70 per cent of the host garden may need to be retained. - e) In addition to the requirements in (c) above, development Development on return frontages (rear gardens that front a side road) has the potential to affect the visual amenity and spatial quality of a locality.
-For these reasons new buildings will only be supported where: - a significant proportion (no less than 70 per cent) of the existing garden is retained with the host building; - ii) the spatial character sufficient gaps between buildings, and views to the rear are retained maintained; and - iii) established building lines are respected .; and - iv) the built form is subordinate to its context. - f) The redevelopment of previously developed backland sites (outbuildings, garage blocks etc.) has the potential to improve the appearance of what are often unkempt sites but can be problematic in terms of amenity.
-New buildings will only be supported where:

-- i) the replacement buildings are sited to maintain or improve upon existing neighbour relationships; - ii) any increases in height (in relation to existing development on the site) will not have any adverse impact; - iii) forms and heights remains subordinate to its built context; - iv) existing accesses are maintained and adequately provides pedestrian access, vehicle turning and access for fire appliances; - v) access arrangements will cause no nuisance.
+- (iii) it is set back at least 1m from all site boundaries (to allow for access for the maintenance of boundary enclosures, the maintenance of the garden structure and to provide gaps between buildings); - (iv) it is well designed with visually attractive materials (including its roof when viewed from adjoining properties); and - (v) there would be no adverse impact when considered cumulatively with other garden structures in the same block of gardens. - d) Development on return frontages (rear gardens that front a side road) has the potential to affect the visual amenity and spatial quality of a locality.
+For these reasons new buildings will only be supported where: - a significant proportion (no less than 70 per cent) of the existing garden is retained with the host building; - (ii) the spatial character, gaps and views to the rear are maintained; - (iii) established building lines are respected; and - (iv) the built form is subordinate to its context. - e) The redevelopment of previously developed backland sites (outbuildings, garage blocks etc.) has the potential to improve the appearance of what are often unkempt sites but can be problematic in terms of amenity.
+New buildings will only be supported where: - (i) the replacement buildings are sited to maintain or improve upon existing neighbour relationships; - (ii) any increases in height (in relation to existing development on the site) will not have any adverse impact; - (iii) forms and heights remains subordinate to its built context; - (iv) existing accesses are maintained and adequately provides pedestrian access, vehicle turning and access for fire appliances; - (v) access arrangements will cause no nuisance.